kuhumcst/texton/administration.md

 7. Restart Text Tonsorium (including the Java code).
 8. Copy a dump file to the normally remote file location from where it can be imported using the web interface.
 9. Edit lists with feature values that the user (or the administrator) can select from, when using the web interface.
+10. Integrate a new tool.

-## (1 and 2) Adding metadata for new tools and maintaining metadata for existing ones
+## (1 and 2) Adding metadata for new tools and maintaining metadata for existing ones {#h1h2}
 Part of the code in toolsprog.bra is dedicated to the registration of tools.
 The administrative interface for registration of tools is in the upper part of [http://localhost/texton/admin/](http://localhost/texton/admin.html).
 (This is in a local setting, e.g. a development machine.)
 You can register new tools, change the metadata of existing ones and generate a PHP wrapper for a tool that extracts all the HTTP parameters that the tool needs.